11 McKinsey PEI Questions You Need to Be Able to Answer [2025]

 What do you need to do to pass the McKinsey PEI?

-There are many different questions used in the McKinsey personal experience interview, but they generally boil down to 3 key characteristics that the firm is looking for in its consultants: leadership, impact, and entrepreneurial drive.
+There are many different questions used in the McKinsey personal experience interview, but they generally boil down to 4 key characteristics that the firm is looking for in its consultants: leadership, connection, drive, and growth.
 McKinsey is also looking for candidates with great problem solving, but this is primarily tested with the case study question.

-First round interviewers will focus on leadership and personal impact.
+First round interviewers will focus on leadership and connection.
 Each interviewer will assess one of these traits.
-In the final round interviews, all 3 traits will be assessed, one by each of 3 interviewers.
+In the final round interviews, all 4 traits will be assessed.

 They’ll lead client team members to find the data required to do analytical work, to structure the team’s problem-solving—breaking down large problems into manageable steps, and to brainstorm potential changes to processes or behaviors that are limiting the company’s success.